 Jonathan is a former visiting scholar at New York University’s Institute for Public Knowledge, and a former senior advisor to Contending Modernities, an interdisciplinary initiative based at the University of Notre Dame and devoted to generating new knowledge and greater understanding of the ways that religious and secular forces interact in the modern world.

-For the last five years, Jonathan has served on the board of directors of Cool Culture, an NYC-based arts nonprofit.
+For the last several years, Jonathan has served on the board of directors of Cool Culture, an NYC-based arts nonprofit.
 Each year, Cool Culture partners with over 450 schools and early education programs to provide more than 50,000 historically marginalized families and their young children with free, unlimited admission to a network of 90 premiere museums, historical societies, zoos, and botanical gardens.
 Jonathan works with other board members, and with Cool Culture’s energetic and dedicated staff, to support the organization’s programming and fundraising.